 Premiership managers want the African Nations Cup cancelled after the attack on Togo's team bus yesterday.
+Manchester City will hold emergency talks with the FA after their striker Emmanuel Adebayor was caught up in the Togo gun horror.

 Hull boss Phil Brown wants his two players back home now.